zerasul/mdbook_en/9Sprites/sprites.md

 Which is performed using the ```SPR_setAnim``` function, which allows a Sprite to define the animation index to use.
 It receives the following parameters:

 * _sprite_: Sprite Pointer.
 * _ind_: Animation Index to be used.
-Recall that the indexes of the animations start with 0.
+Remember the indexes of the animations start with 0.
 As can be seen in the example, it can be interesting to define a series of constants for the animations.

 Let'se the rest of the ```main``` function: